-For the 5th Cycle Housing Element planning period, the City committed to specific actions to address citywide housing needs and to help achieve housing goals.
-The programs are aimed to assist in achieving the goals and objectives outlined in the Housing Element.
+For the 5th Cycle Housing Element planning period, the City of Lomita (City) committed to specific actions to address Citywide housing needs and to help achieve housing goals.
+The programs are aimed to assist in achieving the goals and objectives outlined in the General Plan Housing Element.
 Throughout the planning period, the City continued to provide all the programs outlined in the Housing Element.

-Many of the Housing Element programs are administered by regional agencies such as the Los Angeles County Development Authority (LACDA) and the City continues to participate in these regional efforts.
-Regional programs tend to have more funding, and while their success is not often reflected at the local level, the City of Lomita's residents benefit from these programs.
-The progress made toward locally administered programs has continued and many have proven to be successful, most notably the Second Unit program, or accessory dwelling unit program.
+Many of the Housing Element programs are administered by regional agencies, such as the Los Angeles County Development Authority, and the City continues to participate in these regional efforts.
+Regional programs tend to have more funding, and while their success is not often reflected at the local level, the City's residents benefit from these programs.
+The progress made toward locally administered programs has continued, and many have proven to be successful, most notably the Second Unit Program, or Accessory Dwelling Unit (ADU) Program.
 All of the programs identified in the 5th Cycle Housing Element will continue in some form in the 6th Cycle, although some are revised to address the current local housing need.
-Below is an overview of the progress made toward each program over the eight-year Housing Element period as well as the current program status.
+Below is an overview of the progress made toward each program over the 8-year planning period, as well as the current program status.